-- What to do if You Are Worried a Child is Being Abused Advice for Practitioners 2015 - Information Sharing Advice for Practitioners 2018 - Working Together to Safeguard Children 2018 (2022 update) - Keeping Children Safe in Education (KCSIE) September 2023.
+- What to do if You Are Worried a Child is Being Abused Advice for Practitioners 2015 - Information Sharing Advice for Practitioners 2024 - Working Together to Safeguard Children 2023 - Keeping Children Safe in Education (KCSIE) September 2024.

 The College takes very seriously it's responsibility to safeguard and promote the welfare of our learners and to work together with other agencies to ensure adequate arrangements within our college to identify, assess and support those learners who are, or may be, suffering harm.